cognisant/Docs.DevelopmentProcess/README.md

 Kanban columns occupy most of the sprint board.
 The team uses these to track the progress of work during a sprint.
 See [Tracking Progress](#Tracking-Progress) for more details.

 Each task is represented by a Post-it on the board.
 These Post-its move through the columns on the board throughout the sprint.
-By the end of a sprint, most (if not all) of the task Post-its will have migrated from the “To do” column through the “Doing” and “Verify” columns to the “Done” column.
+By the end of a sprint, most (if not all) of the task Post-its will have migrated from the ‘To do’ column through the ‘Doing’ and ‘Verify’ columns to the ‘Done’ column.

 #### Distractions